A coma may result from a significant traumatic injury to the head, such as from an auto accident.

-A person in coma requires constant medical attention and support in a medical facility.
+A person in a coma requires constant medical attention and support in a medical facility.
 Moreover, post-hospitalization intensive medication and therapies are needed.
 Recovery often takes years, while some require life-long assistance.
 All of this, including medical expenses, can result in severe stress on the finances of the patient and his family.

 If the accident that caused the coma has been due to someone else’s negligence, the victim and his family should receive compensation.
 It is therefore important to seek legal assistance from an experienced St. Louis car accident attorney.

 The Hoffmann Law Firm, L.L.C.

-With more than 20 years of experience and thousands of successful cases to his credit, car accident lawyer Christopher Hoffmann focuses his practice exclusively on handling injury claims arising out of car accidents in Missouri and Illinois.
+With more than 20 years of experience and thousands of successful cases to his credit, St. Louis car accident lawyer Christopher Hoffmann focuses his practice exclusively on handling injury claims arising out of car accidents in Missouri and Illinois.

-As one of the preeminent firms helping victims of St. Louis car crashes, we understand how to build strong cases.
+As one of the preeminent firms helping victims of St. Louis car accidents, we understand how to build strong cases.
 When you hire our firm, you can be confident that everything will be done to protect your rights and recover the compensation you need.